RainThunder/fefates-tools/README.md

 * Alternatively, you can download xorpads or decrypted ROMs on "that iso site", or use the provided files in this repository.

 ## Editing
-* All .lz files can be decompressed using FEAT.
+* All .lz files can be decompressed using FEAT (there are still some error that need to be fixed soon).
   * Just drag and drop .lz file into FEAT window.
 * How to use modules and tools:
   * To use Nightmare modules, you need to open certain file with its respective module file (.nmm).
 Please read README.md in the folder of each module for more details.